strategy-coach/expectations-outcomes-hub-theme-jan-2025/README.md

 ---

-This architecture and technology strategy provides a robust foundation for creating scalable, maintainable Customer Hub microsites for Netspective and Opsfolio CaaS customers.
+This architecture and technology strategy provides a robust foundation for creating scalable, maintainable Customer Hub microsites.
 By leveraging modern frameworks like Astro, a TypeScript-first approach, and reusable components, the strategy ensures efficiency and adaptability in a MIMT environment.
 With a focus on the DRY principle, modular design, and balanced use of SSR and SSG, the approach minimizes duplication, promotes consistency, and supports seamless scaling as the customer base grows.